 Plus, building your differentiation on features leaves you vulnerable.
 It’s only a matter of time until someone copies your feature.
 So you’re better off differentiating by telling a story about your customer and how they’ll change for the better with the help of your product.

 2. Simple is relatable, not dumbed down

 Simplifying your technology is not about dumbing it down or explaining APIs in layman’s terms.

-Simplifying your technology is about making it easy to relate to.
+Simplifying tech messaging is about making it easy to relate to.
 Instead of explaining how it works, you show how it fits into their current world.
 You translate the technical stuff into how they’re going to be using it.